dhruvdevu/dhruvdevu.github.io/index.md

 ## About
 I'm a PhD student in Physics at the University of Maryland, College Park.
 My primary research interests are in Quantum Computing - specifically, Quantum Algorithms and Quantum Information Theory.
 I'm also interested in both quantum and classical machine learning.

-I am a recipient of the NSF Graduate Research Fellowship, which will support my studies at UMD.
+My studies at UMD are supported by the NSF Graduate Research Fellowship.

 Contact: [here](mailto:ddhruv@umd.edu), ddhruv@umd.edu